thebespokepixel/string/readme.md

-# Bespoke String Extensions
+# Bespoke String Formatters
->A augmented drop-in console replacement that supports logging levels.
+>A collection of enhanced formats and utilities for strings.
 >
 >![Project status][project-badge]
 [![npm Status][npm-badge]][npm]